Cartier Diarra

-Cartier Ducati Diarra (born February 6, 1998) is an American basketball player.
+Cartier Ducati Diarra (born February 6, 1998) is an American-Malian basketball player who last played for Stade Malien.
 He played college basketball for the Kansas State Wildcats and the Virginia Tech Hokies.

 Early life and high school career

 Diarra grew up in Harlem, New York, and broke his foot at the age of two.
+His father is from Mali.
 He was mainly raised by his mother, Danyelle Lee, alongside siblings Abraham, Cyncere and LadiRoyale, and rarely spoke to his father.
 Diarra grew up taking dancing lessons at Uptown Dance Academy.
 As a freshman, Diarra played basketball for Cardinal Hayes High School in The Bronx, New York.
 After one year, he transferred to West Florence High School in Florence, South Carolina, where he began living with his aunt, Lillian Shabazz.

 Diarra joined West Florence's varsity basketball team despite not having much organized basketball experience.
 As a sophomore, he averaged seven points and 3.7 rebounds per game.
 Former National Basketball Association player Sharone Wright, whose son befriended Diarra, became his mentor and father figure.
 As a junior, Diarra averaged 12.9 points, 7.6 rebounds, 4.8 assists and 2.2 steals per game.
 In his senior season, he averaged 18.8 points, 11 rebounds, 7.2 assists, 3.6 steals and 2.1 blocks per game, registering eight triple-doubles.
 Diarra was named The Morning News Player of the Year.